Photographs & Story by Matthew Chedgey

 The company supplies a wide range of industries but specialises in peristaltic pumps, street and retail lighting and cases for electronics and marine use.

-“Over the past six years we’ve heavily invested in Haas milling machines,” says Mr Weedon.
+“Over the past years we’ve heavily invested in Haas milling machines,” says Mr Weedon.
 “We originally bought a VF-1, but have grown the stable of machines on a regular basis.
-Over the past few years we’ve added four VF-2SS and a VF-4SS.
+Recently, we’ve added four VF-2SS and a VF-4SS.
 These are the Super Speed models with 12,000rpm spindles.
 We made the decision to arm them with Haas HRT-160 4th-axis rotary tables, which further increases speed of manufacturing while maintaining exceptional repeatable accuracy.
 It also gives us the ability to machine complex shapes, undercuts and difficult angles in a single setup, reducing tooling cost and labour time, resulting in a better cost per part.
 In addition we can maintain parts conformity throughout the run of the part.”

 “Quality is such an important factor these days; if you can’t maintain the highest standards, you’ll end up losing customers.
 We’ve fitted Haas WIPS probes to our CNC machines and have linked the system to a stand-alone computer that records the machining data.
 This offers improved accuracy, enhanced quality control and can co-ordinate measurements on the machines to a tolerance of 2 microns.
 These tolerances are typical of the aerospace sector.”